oscarlaaaa/oscarlaaaa/README.md

 * My hobbies are board games, badminton, and being a cool guy 😎

 ### What I'm currently working on
-* 2023 New Grad job hunt
 * Learning some more C++ and algo-related techniques
-* Colt Express port
+* My job at Arch, a series A fintech startup

 ### Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">